Filipejoaoss/fortunecookie/README.md

 # Fortune Cookie

-Small front-end project to display random  phrases when we opne the fortune cookie.
+Small front-end project to display random  phrases when we open the fortune cookie.

 The Framework used for this project was React.